Beautiful Bermuda - 6 Places to Visit in 3 Days!

 - Mark Twain

-I only had four nights on this beautiful island and it has left me longing to return - though next time I would visit during peak season (May to October)!
-I was unfortunate as there were gale warnings the first 2 days that I arrived (March), however, I still managed to fit quite a bit in and enjoyed many sunny periods throughout the trip too!
+I only had four nights on this beautiful island and, it has left me longing to return – though next time I would visit during peak season (May to October)!
+It was unfortunate as there were gale warnings the first two days that I arrived (March).
+However, I still managed to fit quite a lot in and enjoyed sunny periods throughout the trip too!

 Getting There: Treat Yourself

-The 'Beast from the East' snowstorm was still in force when I left Dublin and so it caused quite a turbulent start to my trip.
-It was difficult to even find transport to the airport...and when I finally did arrive I was notified that my flight would be delayed by a couple of hours.
+The ‘Beast from the East’ snowstorm was still in force when I left Dublin and so, it caused quite a turbulent start to my trip.
+It was difficult to even find transport to the airport…when I finally did arrive at the airport, I was notified that my flight would be delayed by a couple of hours.
 With all of this time to kill, I decided to treat myself to the airport lounge.
-I would definitely recommend it to anyone who has a few hours to kill at the airport!
-At a cost of €25 (booking online), or, €29 (purchasing at the airport) per person, you have access to complimentary drinks, snacks, newspapers, magazines, and a comfortable setting to recharge your phone and laptop.
+I would recommend it to anyone who has a few hours to kill at the airport!
+For €25 (booking online), or, €29 (purchasing at the airport) per person, you have access to complimentary drinks, snacks, newspapers, magazines, and a comfortable sitting area to recharge your electronics.

 After another delay on my stopover in NYC, I finally made it to Bermuda.
-The instant beauty of the island was evident straight away - I had never before seen such beautiful clear blue water so eminent from the sky!
-These ocean views could again be witnessed when walking out of the airport as it is surrounded by the ocean.
-Rather than a taxi, I took the cheaper option and caught a shuttle bus to my hotel from the airport.
-I had not pre-booked the bus but I was still able to hop on one from right outside of the main entrance to the airport.
-It's quite a scenic drive from the airport.
+The instant beauty of the island was evident straight away!
+I had never before seen such beautiful clear blue water while landing at the airport!
+Rather than taking a taxi, I took the cheaper option and caught a shuttle bus to my hotel from the airport.
+I had not pre-booked the bus – I was able to hop on one from right outside the main entrance to the airport.
+It’s quite a scenic drive from the airport.

-Even visiting during the off-season be prepared for an expensive trip; you are not likely to find accommodation for under $100 (with some of the nicest hotels costing much more than this and with other hidden expenses on top of this too - taxes, gratuity costs, etc.).
-My hotel, Fairmont Southampton, cost $350 a night.
-The majority of goods/food is imported to the island and this is one of the reasons for the high cost.
+Even visiting during the off-season, be prepared for an expensive trip.
+You are not likely to find accommodation for under $100 a night (with some hotels costing much more than this).
+There will be other expenses on top of this too, for example, taxes, gratuity costs, etc. The hotel I stayed in, Fairmont Southampton, cost $350 a night.
+The majority of goods/food is imported to the island – this is one of the main reasons for the high cost of food.

-Unless you are willing to pay for a taxi everywhere then I would recommend becoming familiar with the bus service.
-There are only 11 bus routes and so they are fairly easy to familiarize yourself with.
-I only used two different buses while visiting the island and they were sufficient in getting me from one side of the island to the other.
-There is also a ferry service that will drop you to various locations around the island, however, this schedule only runs during the peak season months.
+Unless you are willing to pay for a taxi everywhere, I recommend becoming familiar with the bus service.
+There are only eleven bus routes and so, they are easy to familiarize yourself with.
+I only used two different buses while visiting the island, these bus routes were sufficient in getting me from one side of the island to the other.
+There is also a ferry service that will drop you at various locations around the island.
+However, this schedule only runs during the peak season months.
 See the above video for tips on getting around the island.

-After checking into my hotel, Fairmont Southampton, I couldn't resist exploring the nearby beaches.
-All of the above pictures were taken on beaches close by Fairmont Hotel and so you can see that it's a great location if you want to spend a lot of your time by the beach.
+After checking into my hotel, Fairmont Southampton, I couldn’t resist exploring the nearby beaches.
+All of the above beach photos were taken close by Fairmont Hotel.
+Therefore, you can see that the hotel is a great location if you want to spend a lot of time by the beach.
 However, unlike other popular beach destinations that I had visited, there were no boardwalks, etc. connecting each beach area to the next.
-This meant that, unless you are willing to swim to each section, it is a bit of a trek to walk up and down between some of these beaches.
-Also, due to it being off-season, I could not find anywhere open close by to relax with a drink while enjoying the beautiful sea views.
-However, the Ocean Club Restaurant (part of the Fairmont Southampton) is open during peak season and it is found between the hotel's private beach area and Horseshoe Bay so it would be a nice spot to relax during open-season.
+This meant that (unless you are willing to swim to each section) it is a bit of a trek to walk up and down in between some of these beaches.
+Also, due to it being the off-season, I could not find anywhere open close by the water to relax with a drink while enjoying the beautiful sea views.
+However, the Ocean Club Restaurant (part of the Fairmont Southampton) is open during peak season – it is between the hotel’s private beach area and Horseshoe Bay so it would be a nice spot to relax during open-season.

-As mentioned, The Fairmont Southampton has its own private beach and it is located at the foot of the entrance up to the hotel (a hotel shuttle bus will drop/pick you up from the beach).
-This private beach connects to the beautiful Horseshoe Bay Cove which is known for its pink like sandy beach.
-Mermaid Beach, Marley Beach, Surf Side Beach, and Elbow Beach all lie along the same coastline road after Horseshoe Bay and so there are plenty of beach options in this area.
+As previously mentioned, The Fairmont Southampton has a private beach.
+This beach is at the foot of the entrance road to the hotel (a hotel shuttle bus will drop/pick you up from the beach).
+This private beach connects to the beautiful Horseshoe Bay Cove that is known for its pink-like sandy beach.
+Mermaid Beach, Marley Beach, Surf Side Beach, and Elbow Beach all lie along the same coastline road after Horseshoe Bay, so there are plenty of beach options in this area.

 2. FRONT STREET AREA

-I had seen many pictures of Front Street online and I couldn't wait for a trip there to see it for myself.
+I had seen many pictures of the pretty and colorful Front Street online and I couldn’t wait for a trip to see it for myself.
 This colorful street is found along Hamilton Harbor and is the main shopping area and activity hub on the island.
-It is a pretty area and is enjoyable for wandering; you can walk up along the Harbor with your ice cream/coffee and there are also many side streets to stroll up and down too.
+It is a pretty area and is enjoyable for wandering; you can walk up along the Harbor with your ice cream/coffee with many side streets to stroll up and down along the way too.
 These streets have a good mixture of shops, cafes, ice cream parlors, dining, and bars.
-Some of these establishments have great outdoor and balcony seating areas where you can relax and watch the world go by over the Harbor.
-The Bermuda Parliament, the Cabinet Building, and the War Memorial (for Bermuda's war veterans who served the country during first and second World Wars) are also found just by Front Street (see above pictures).
+Some of these buildings have lovely outdoor and balcony seating areas where you can relax and watch the world go by at the Harbor.
+The Bermuda Parliament, the Cabinet Building, and the War Memorial (for Bermuda’s war veterans who served the country during the first and second World Wars) are also found close by Front Street (see above pictures).

-As previously mentioned, there is a ferry service, and a terminal for this ferry is located by Front street.
-It can drop you to Royal Naval Dockyard (see more on this area below) and various other locations around the island.
-During the summer months there is a street festival that happens each week on Front Street; Harbor Nights.
+As previously mentioned, there is a Bermuda ferry service.
+A terminal for this ferry is close by Front street.
+It can drop you to Royal Naval Dockyard (see more on this area below) and various other locations around the island from here.
+During the summer, there is a street festival that happens each week along Front Street.
+It’s called Harbor Nights.

 3. CRYSTAL CAVE

-Every time I googled what to do in Bermuda I was drawn to the pictures of these caves!
-And so, even with my claustrophobia, I decided to visit the Crystal Cave....and it did not disappoint!
-Even when I arrived at the caves I was dubious if I was actually going to go down underground, however, both the ticket desk attendant and the tour guide were very helpful and assured me that I would never be too far from the entrance of the cave and that everyone is free to leave at any stage of the tour if so required – this put me at ease.
-There was a second smaller cave (Fantasy Cave) which I had not booked for fear that it may be too tight for me, however, from my experience in the Crystal Cave I believe that I actually would have been fine throughout the second tour too.
+Every time I googled what to do in Bermuda, I was drawn to the photos of these caves!
+And so (even with my claustrophobia!), I decided to visit the Crystal Cave….and it did not disappoint!
+When I arrived at the cave, I was still dubious if I was going to even go through with the visit inside of it.
+However, the ticket desk attendant and the tour guide were very helpful and assured me that I would never be too far from the entrance to the cave.
+They advised that everyone is free to leave at any stage of the tour if so required – this put me at ease.
+There was a second smaller cave (Fantasy Cave) which I had not booked for fear that it may be too tight for me.
+However, after my experience in the Crystal Cave, I believe that I would have been okay for the second tour too.

-Our tour guide was great and full of interesting facts; on top of that, he was a superb storyteller! 😊 As the name suggests, inside the cave appeared crystal-like and contained a multitude of stalactites and stalagmites.
+Our tour guide was great and full of interesting facts; he was a superb storyteller!
+As the name suggests, inside the cave appeared crystal-like and contained a multitude of stalactites and stalagmites.
 The cave is approximately 500 m long and 62 m deep.
 The lower 19-20 m of the cave is below the water level.
-The caves are thought to have inspired many different people - from Mark Twain to the creators of Fraggle Rock!
+The caves are thought to have inspired many different people – from Mark Twain to the creators of Fraggle Rock!

 4. GIBB'S HILL LIGHTHOUSE

-Gibb's Hill Lighthouse was just a few minute's walk from my hotel (Fairmont Southampton) which is also not too far from Horseshoe Bay Cove.
-Built in 1844, it is the taller of the two lighthouses found in Bermuda and it stands at a height of 245 feet with 185 steps to the top of the lighthouse.
+Gibb’s Hill Lighthouse was just a few minute’s walk from my hotel (Fairmont Southampton) – not too far from Horseshoe Bay Cove.
+The lighthouse was built in 1844.
+It is the taller of the two lighthouses found in Bermuda, standing at a height of 245 feet with 185 steps to the top of the lighthouse.

-Spectacular views across much of the island can be seen from the top of the lighthouse and I would highly recommend it as a must see for your trip!
-I conquered another fear here as I was not expecting to be brave enough to walk outside onto the ledge at the top of the lighthouse, however, the views were so amazing that even I couldn't resist stepping outside to admire the scenery.
+Spectacular views across the island can be seen from the top of the lighthouse.
+I would highly recommend it as a must-see for your trip!
+I conquered another fear here as I was not expecting to be brave enough to walk outside onto the ledge at the top of the lighthouse.
+The views were so amazing that I couldn’t resist stepping outside to admire the scenery.